bitmark-inc/feral-file-docs/Exhibition document_Solo Exhibition.md

 *Each bio will speak to the themes the artist explores in their work, to their preferred mediums, and to their overall creative approach.
 Avoid including long lists of past exhibitions, affiliated institutions, or accolades.*

 - Email: Artist needs to fill in
-- Legal name: Artist needs to fill in
+- Artist Legal name: Artist needs to fill in
 - Wallet address (This will be used to log into the Feral File admin platform): Artist needs to fill in
 - Biography: Artist needs to fill in